Church Action on Labour and Life (CALL) Network

 - Empowering people on economic and employment issues

-From 23 to 25 April, 2018, the CALL Network held a conference in Berlin, “Digitalisation and the Future of Work and Social Relations.”
-Please click here for documents and outcomes relating to this gathering.
+This statement follows the work of a CALL Network Conference in Berlin on “Digitalisation and the Future of Work and Social Relations, held in 2018.”
+Please click here for related documents and resources.

 Print This Page